David Alexander Stoddart

-David Alexander "Dave" Stoddart (September 6, 1857 – October 12, 1942) was a businessman and political figure in British Columbia.
-He represented Lillooet from 1890 to 1894, Lillooet East from 1895 to 1900 and Cariboo from 1924 to 1928 in the Legislative Assembly of British Columbia.
+David Alexander Stoddart (September 6, 1857 – October 12, 1942) was a businessman and political figure in British Columbia.
+He represented Lillooet from 1890 to 1894, Lillooet East from 1895 to 1898 and Cariboo from 1924 to 1928 in the Legislative Assembly of British Columbia.

-He was born in Owen Sound, Ontario, the son of Robert Stoddart, a native of Scotland.
+He was born in Owen Sound, Canada West, the son of Robert Stoddart, a native of Scotland.
 He lived in Clinton.
 Stoddart came to the Cariboo region in 1882 during the construction of the Canadian Pacific Railway.
 He ran a store in Clinton and also later for a time operated the 83 Mile House, first built as a stagecoach stop on the Cariboo Road.
 He ran unsuccessfully as a Liberal against Archibald McDonald in a 1904 by-election held in Lillooet.
 Stoddart was elected to the assembly in 1924 for Cariboo as a member of the Provincial Party; he was defeated when he ran for reelection in 1928 as an independent.
+He was also an unsuccessful candidate in the 1894 and 1898 general elections.
 He died in Vancouver at the age of 85.